-Not long ago, we learned that Tesla had almost entirely phased leather out of their interiors as part of a bid to appeal to eco-conscious buyers, with a faux leather option taking the place of leather in Tesla's premium interior package.
+Not long ago, we learned that Tesla has almost entirely phased leather out of their interiors, as part of a bid to appeal to eco-conscious buyers, with a faux leather option taking the place of leather in Tesla's premium interior package.
 Bentley started to examine synthetic options back in May, after a meeting with California buyers convinced them to adopt less ecologically taxing materials.
-Now, Land Rover is following suit by introducing a cloth option beyond leather, according to Drive.com.au.
-The option is only available on the Range Rover Velar at present, but availability might spread to other models if the option proves successful, according to the report.
+Now, Range Rover is following suit, and has introduced a cloth option beyond leather, according to Drive.com.au.
+The option is only available on the Velar SUV at present, but availability might spread to other models if the option proves successful, according to JLR.

 Gerry McGovern, the design director at Land Rover since 2006, believes leather is no longer the future of the luxury car market.
 “The attitude towards animal by-products is changing," he said to Drive.com.au, "that whole world of luxury is becoming more sophisticated and people are looking for ways to reconcile the way we use the world to create these products, things like fabrics that are more sustainable and have a better sustainable footprint."

 As for McGovern, what does he think of leather, independent of the market's opinion?
 “Personally, I'd be quite happy to move away from leather tomorrow.
 I don’t like that we have to slaughter all those cows to create leather."

 - RELATEDTesla Is Now Almost Completely Leather-FreeIn keeping with the make's forward thinking, leather is disappearing from the interiors of Teslas.READ NOW

 - RELATEDAffluent Vegans Demand Leather-Free Bentley Interiors#FirstWorldProblems.READ NOW

 - RELATEDRange Rover Makes the Best SUV in the WorldHere's where we lay it out for you.READ NOW